 Cons of In-Shop

-- Cleaning process and equipment is less advanced compared to centralized
+- The cleaning process and equipment is less advanced compared to the centralized method

-- Staff may be less experienced and process may be less sophisticated
+- Staff may be less experienced, and the process may be less sophisticated

-Although DPF cleaning seems pretty straightforward, there are many factors that can make a difference.
+Although DPF cleaning seems pretty straightforward, many factors can make a difference.
 As you evaluate options, take a closer look at these elements:

 - Core requirements